 Velocity Meters Part III – Vortex Flow Meters for Gas

 Continuing our series on gas flow meters, earlier we discussed turbine meters and ultrasonic meters as velocity-type flow meters that measure natural gas.
-One last meter in this classification worthy of mentioning is vortex flow meters.
+One last meter in this classification worthy of mentioning is the vortex gas flow meter.

 Vortex Flow Meters